aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 ### template.tasks

 Within the TinkerbellTemplateConfig `template` under `tasks` is a set of actions.
-The following descriptions cover the actions shown in the example templates for Ubuntu and Bottlerocket:
+The following descriptions cover the actions shown in the example templates for Ubuntu:

-### template.tasks.actions.name.stream-image (Ubuntu and Bottlerocket)
+### template.tasks.actions.name.stream-image (Ubuntu)
 The `stream-image` action streams the selected image to the machine you are provisioning.
 It identifies:

 * environment.COMPRESSED: When set to `true`, Tinkerbell expects `IMG_URL` to be a compressed image, which Tinkerbell will uncompress when it writes the contents to disk.